What's happening in your neighborhood? A Weakly Supervised Approach to Detect Local News

 \subsection{Test Dataset}

-We manually labeled and created UHRS\footnote{https://prod.uhrs.playmsn.com/UHRS/} hitapp to crowdsource the labeling of news articles from both English and non-English languages.
-The local-news distribution of the test set across different markets is shown in the table \ref{tab:lntestdistribution}.
+We conducted manual labeling for the test dataset and utilized the UHRS hitapp for crowdsourcing to obtain labeled data for news articles in both English and non-English languages.
+The distribution of local news in the test set across different markets is presented in Table \ref{tab:lntestdistribution}.

-\textbf{Gap Ratio:} Gap Ratio is the metric that we utilize to filter out outliers in the data based on their distributions.
-The steps to calculate the gap ratio are as follows: \begin{enumerate} \item Calculate the distribution of values for a key/column/index. \item Calculate the gap between the distributions of a key with the key having the max distribution.
-We formulated it as:

-where $x$ is the distribution of a key, $x_{maxDistribution}$ is the distribution value of the key having the maximum distribution share, $x_{gap}$ is the gap between the distribution of a particular key, and the key having the maximum distribution value. \item Choose those keys whose gap ratio is < 0.25; Increasing this threshold will result in capturing more outliers, decreasing the threshold will make the outlier selection stricter.